 Actinic keratoses are dysplastic lesions that occur on sun exposed skin and are most often the result of chronic sun exposure.
 Indeed the term solar keratosis is sometimes used (actinic being synonymous with sun induced).
 As with most sun induced conditions, they occur more commonly in the fair skinned and as they are dysplastic, more commonly in the immunosuppressed.

-On completion of this resource, you should have an improved understanding of:
+This module is composed of 10 assessment questions on the advanced treatment of actinic keratosis.
+On successful completion of this resource, you should have an improved understanding of:

 You may also be interested in some of the other CPD courses we provide, which are similar to our Actinic Keratosis CPD module:

 Available all year round with 24/7 online access and unlimited resists, you'll be able to learn around your busy schedule and get to grips with your CPD modules whenever and wherever you’d like - all you need is an internet connection!

 Our CPD modules are written and edited by medical experts within their specialist fields, who have pedigrees in postgraduate education.
 Questions are reviewed on a regular basis to ensure that they remain relevant and up-to-date with new guidelines.